-When we were sat down at the table we decided on the chefs menu, a 14 course menu coming in at £138.
-I noticed whilst checking the menus that the number of courses, dishes and formats had changed considerably since the first reviews I read online and in the press in December had appeared.
+We sat down went for the chefs menu, a 14 course menu coming in at £138.
+I noticed whilst checking the menu's that the number of courses, dishes and formats had changed considerably since the first reviews I read online and in the press in December had appeared.

 Picture: Not the contents of an old flowerpot, with nitrogen balls and compost, but the dish mixed up.
 You can also see the avocado mousse.
 The only negative point was this wasn't the size of a garden, I could have literally eaten a bucket sized portion, it was absolutely delicious.
 This was truly a memorable dish and any reservations on the price and other reviews faded away as we looked forward to the next courses.